SBU-BMI/u24_lymphocyte/Instructions_for_Prediction.md

-# Instructions for running the heatmap pipeline
+# Instructions for running the prediction phase

 ## Setup